Sabeypls/discord-bot/README.md

 Databasing!
 Would be neat to have a database to store data such as wins and losses.
 However, am poor.

+Timeout?
+Clear the roles and empty the cache after X hours

 I'm sure there's more that I am missing and this will be updated a few more times.

 # Tune up or remake the music_cog